gsa-tts-archived/handbook/pages/about-us/center-of-excellence/operations/regulations.md

 As federal employees, we must comply with various laws and regulations.
 You will receive training from GSA on several of these topics.
 As pertinent new regulations or executive orders are issued, GSA or TTS leadership will communicate new expectations.
 Employees are expected to adhere to [codes of conduct]({% page "about-us/tts-consulting/operations/conduct-and-norms/" %}).

-Below summarizes a few of the regulations most relevant to TTSC’s work.
+Below summarizes a few of the regulations most relevant to TTS’s work.

 {% alert %}
-  This is not a comprehensive list and any legal or ethics question should be directed to TTSC [assigned program counsel](https://docs.google.com/document/d/1WJs1krrQaPfDgoBOhEKBZjAxHpQ6mN5833s1pX7jxvg/edit?tab=t.0) within the GSA Office of General Counsel, Tech Law Division.
+  This is not a comprehensive list and any legal or ethics question should be directed to TTS [assigned program counsel](https://docs.google.com/document/d/1WJs1krrQaPfDgoBOhEKBZjAxHpQ6mN5833s1pX7jxvg/edit?tab=t.0) within the GSA Office of General Counsel, Tech Law Division.
 {% endalert %}

 ## If you are…